Interscalene Nerve Block

 What is an Interscalene Nerve Block?

-- Interscalene nerve blocks are used to treat chronic pain conditions of the upper extremity.
+- An interscalene nerve block is performed to treat chronic pain of the upper extremity.

-- The interscalene nerve block involves the injection of local anaesthetic and steroid into the brachial plexus – a group of nerves at the side of the neck.
-You will be positioned on your back on the procedure table with your head turned to the opposite side to that which is affected by your pain.
+- It involves the injection of local anaesthetic and steroid into the brachial plexus - a group of nerves at the side of the neck.

-- A nerve stimulator is used to assist with needle placement during the procedure and radiological imaging may be used in some cases.
+- A nerve stimulator is used to assist with needle placement during the procedure.
+Radiological imaging may be used in some cases.

-- This block may be performed once or as a series of injections.
+- The block may be performed once or as a series of injections.

 Prior to the Procedure